ReneKling1306/Masterarbeit/README.md

 2.3.
 Access Developer and check the **Allow Remote Automation**

-3. Start the Web application
+3. Start the web application

 4. Navigate to the **Webscraper** folder and run the following command: